Case Study | Digital Injection Molding

 Faster process to make complex plastic prototypes

-Whilst others have shown 3D printing of injection mould tooling is feasible for simple parts, we wanted to mould real world, complex components.
+Whilst others have shown 3D printing of injection mold tooling is feasible for simple parts, we wanted to mold real world, complex components.

-So we developed a fresh approach using industry standard polymer 3D printers to create complex mould tools in hours.
-Realising that making the tool is only part of the time required, we also made sure to fast track tool design and verification.
+So we developed a fresh approach using industry standard polymer 3D printers to create complex mold tools in hours.
+Realizing that making the tool is only part of the time required, we also made sure to fast track tool design and verification.

-We developed a new tooling strategy that mitigates material limitations and maximises the benefits of digital processes.
-The tool is quick to design and exploits modular tool plates, so 3D printing of the mould tool can start within hours of the part design being completed.
+We developed a new tooling strategy that mitigates material limitations and maximizes the benefits of digital processes.
+The tool is quick to design and exploits modular tool plates, so 3D printing of the mold tool can start within hours of the part design being completed.

-This technique gives us the capability to move from part design to verified moulding in just a few hours, even for the most complex components.
+This technique gives us the capability to move from part design to verified molding in just a few hours, even for the most complex components.

 The value we created

 Taking innovative new products to market quickly requires testing precise, high-quality prototypes.
 Making these prototypes available earlier in the development cycle means that design challenges are uncovered when they can be easily and quickly resolved.

 Digital injection molding helps our design teams reduce time to market and increases the quality of the final product.